B-UMMI/Chewie-NS/docs/user/tutorial.rst

 To know more about the ``DownloadSchema`` process, please visit the :doc:`download_api` page in the documentation.

-To download the schema you have uploaded, please run the following command (substitute the species and schema ID values, ``-sp`` and ``-sc``, by the values that serve to identify the schema you have uploaded):
+To download the schema you have uploaded, please run the following command:

+.. important:: substitute the species and schema ID values, ``-sp`` and ``-sc``, by the values that serve to identify the schema you have uploaded)

 ::